leenderthayen/thecobs/README.md

-# BSGpy
+# THECOBS
+THE Creation Of Beta Spectra
-Python implementation of the Beta Spectrum Generator
+A python implementation of Beta Spectrum Generator